It comes as no surprise to anyone that there are LOTS of things to do in Shinjuku — it’s one of Tokyo’s most popular neighborhoods, after all.

 This neon red torii gate marks the entrance to Kabukichō. | Photo by iStock.com/ke

-The Park Hyatt is currently closed for rennovations.
+The Park Hyatt is currently closed for renovations.
 It’s due to reopen in October 2025.

 Shinjuku’s most iconic night spot is probably the New York Bar atop the Park Hyatt.
 It was famously featured in the 2004 movie Lost in Translation.
 Movie cred aside, it is also cool because it has views over Tokyo from big picture windows.
 It is, unfortunately, not very affordable and has a ¥2,750 cover charge.

-Pro tip: For more wallet-friendly options check out the Peak Lounge on the 41st floor, which has an all-you-can-drink plus snacks happy hour deal for ¥6,930 per person from 5 p.m. to 9 p.m.
-Though this is still kind of pricey.
+Pro tip: For somewhat more wallet-friendly options, check out the Peak Lounge on the 41st floor, which has an all-you-can-drink plus snacks happy hour deal for ¥6,930 per person from 5 p.m. to 9 p.m.

-11. Check out the latest fashions (and snacks!) at Isetan
+10. Check out the latest fashions at Isetan

 Pro tip: Isetan also has an excellent depachika (department store food hall), which is perfect for picking up supplies for a picnic at Shinjuku Gyoen.
 Or, if you don’t feel like walking to the garden, you can take your goodies up to Isetan’s roof terrace.